 That’s because the Etsy traffic stats don’t lie.

-So keep an eye on the sources displayed in your Etsy traffic stats.
 If you notice you’re getting a good amount of traffic from your Etsy search but nowhere else, you’ll know where you have room for improvement.

 Knowing your number of visits and views